PSPS Alert

 Permitting

 Once the scope of work is established, SCE can determine if permitting is required.
-Most projects require at least one permit, typically from a city, county or Caltrans, for road closures.
-Additional permit requirements depend on the project’s location.
-They may include state and federal land permits, environmental clearances, private property easements, Federal Aviation Administration approvals or railroad rights-of-way permits.
+Most projects require at least one permit for road closures, typically from a city, county, or Caltrans.
+Additional permit requirements depend ...Read More on the project’s location.
+They may include state and federal land permits, environmental clearances, private property easements, Federal Aviation Administration approvals, or railroad rights-of-way permits.
 Permit approval may take as little as two months, or the process may be significantly longer.
+Read Less

 ""